SachinHatikankar100/NextJsBlog/posts/uipath-every-developer-must-ask.md

 hero_image_credit_link: "https://unsplash.com/photos/MChSQHxGZrQ"
 ---

 - Let's look at the questions that a developer must ask or know before automating the process.
 Knowing the answers to the questions listed below helps in better understanding the current business circumstances and constraints.
-It also helps to design the bot if the impediments are something which cannot be mitigated and bot has to work under the known restrictions
+It also helps to design the bot if the impediments are something which cannot be mitigated and bot has to work under the known restrictions.
+Obviously, the list is not exhaustive but is meant to give the idea.

-- Do multiple teams working on process or parts of the process is handled by one team and another part handled by another?
+- Do multiple teams work on the process or parts of the process is handled by one team and another part handled by another?
 - What are the roles of the users accessing the system?
 - Exceptions reports should sent to team,individual or a DL?
 - Could there be a scenario where we may have to restart the process if any of the steps within the end to end process fails?